Nevenall/Shift-X/System/01 Basics.md

 The rating for each attribute is equal to the number of dots in the **first column** under that attribute.
 The more well-rounded your character is with a particular set of actions, the better their attribute rating.

-There is one exception here and that is the **Hero Rule**.
-All of the PCs have choosen to be heroes and face constant danger so they get their first dot of {Resolve} for free.
+The **hero rule** is an exception.
+All PCs have *chosen* to become heroes and face the constant dangers of that choice, therefore they receive their first dot of {Resolve} for free.

 ### Resistance Roll

 Each attribute resists a different type of danger.
-If you get stabbed, for example, you resist physical harm with your {Prowess} rating.
-Resistance rolls always succeed—you diminish or deflect the bad result—but the better your roll, the less **stress** it costs to reduce or avoid the danger.
+If you get punched, for example, you'll resist with your {Prowess} rating.
+Resistance rolls always succeed—you diminish or deflect the bad result—but the better your roll the less **stress** it costs to reduce or avoid the danger.

-When the enemy has a big advantage, you’ll need to make a resistance roll before you can take your own action. <!--todo-shift-x examples-->*For example, when you duel the master sword-fighter, she disarms you before you can strike.
-You need to make a resistance roll to keep hold of your blade if you want to attack her.
-Or perhaps you face a powerful ghost and attempt to {Attune} with it to control its actions.
-But before you can make your own roll, you must resist possession from the spirit.*
+When the enemy has a big advantage, like a villian more powerful then you, you’ll need to make a resistance roll before you can take your own action. *For example, when you fight the Speedster, Slapdash, she handcuffs you before you even see her coming.
+You need to make a resistance roll to avoid the restraints and be in a position to fight back.
+Or perhaps you attempt to {Spy} on a powerful mentalist but before you can make your own roll, you must resist their uncanny mental detection .*

-The GM judges the threat level of the enemies and uses these “preemptive” resistance rolls as needed to reflect the capabilities of especially dangerous foes.
+The GM judges the threat level of the enemies and uses these "obstacle" resistance rolls as needed to reflect the capabilities of especially dangerous villains.

 <!-- todo - make a link.
 For details on **Resistance Rolls**, see page 28.  -->
 <!-- todo - Add table from page 9. -->

 ### Actions

-When you {Attune}, you open your mind to arcane power.
+When you use {Acobatics}, you maneuver with dexterous flips and tumbles.

-*You might communicate with a ghost.
-You could try to perceive beyond sight in order to better understand your situation (but Surveying might be better).*
+*You might flip into a better position behind a thug.
+You could try to suprise a foe with a gymnastic maneuver (but {Fight} might be better)*

-When you {Command}, you compel swift obedience.
+When you {Command}, you inspire obedience.

-*You might intimidate or threaten to get what you want.
-You might lead a gang in a group action.
-You could try to order people around to persuade them (but Consorting might be better).*
+*You might inspire confidence in others to get what you want.
+You might lead a cohort in a group action.
+You could try to order people around to persuade them (but {Swaying} might be better).*

-When you {Consort}, you socialize with friends and contacts.
+When you {Fight}, you overpower foes with ranged attacks and in close quarters combat.

-*You might gain access to resources, information, people, or places.
-You might make a good impression or win someone over with your charm and style.
-You might make new friends or connect with your heritage or background.
-You could try to manipulate your friends with social pressure (but Sway might be better).*
+*You might brawl or wrestle with them; use your lighting powers to electrify them.
+You might seize or hold a position in battle.
+You could try to fight to destroy a villain's tech (but Wrecking might be better).*

-When you {Finesse}, you employ dextrous manipulation or subtle misdirection.
+When you {Know}, you use research and your accumulated knowledge to unravel mysteries.

-*You might pick someone’s pocket.
-You might handle the controls of a vehicle or direct a mount.
-You might formally duel an opponent with graceful fighting arts.
-You could try to employ those arts in a chaotic melee (but Skirmishing might be better).
-You could try to pick a lock (but Tinkering might be better).*
+*You might know an important detail about a villain's background or dig through a mess of data to discover where their lair is.
+You could try knowing how to operate some alien technology (but Tech might be better).*

-When you {Hunt}, you carefully track a target.
+When you {Move}, you pursue foes or move a fight to a more fortuitous location.

 *You might follow a target or discover their location.
 You might arrange an ambush.
 You might attack with precision shooting from a distance.
 You could try to bring your guns to bear in a melee (but Skirmishing might be better).*